Exactly How to Spend One Week in Sicily (for First Timers)

 We had three full weeks, and still found ourselves driving long distances and saying “guess we’ll need to come back for that.”

-With 7 days, we think you should focus your time on exploring EITHER the eastern or western coast.
+With 7 days in Sicily, we think you should focus your time on exploring EITHER the eastern or western coast.

 If it’s your first time on the island, we’d recommend heading to southeastern Sicily and checking out Taormina, Catania, Siracusa and Ortigia, and the Val di Noto.